Package Management in Python#

 pypower 5.1.16 pypi_0 pypi

-contain different information for jupyter
+column shows different values for jupyter

 and pypower